Search

 8:30 a.m.-5 p.m.—Arkansas City Attorneys Association CLE, Drew Room

-9 a.m.-10:15 a.m.—General Session 2: The Future of Economic Development for Arkansas Municipalities, Governor’s Hall IV
+9 a.m.-10:15 a.m.
+General Session 2 The Future of Economic Development for Arkansas Municipalities, Governor’s Hall IV

-10:30 a.m.-11:45 a.m.—Groundwork CHATS Housing Challenges Across Arkansas
+10:30 a.m.-11:45 a.m.—Groundwork CHATS Housing Challenges Across Arkansas, Exhibition Hall

-CHATS is a simple, guided model from Groundwork that helps municipal leaders talk openly about housing challenges and work toward realistic, community-driven solutions.
+New to Convention, this exercise will be a simple, guided model from Groundwork that helps municipal leaders talk openly about housing challenges and work toward realistic, community-driven solutions.
 This session offers practical tools to start clearer and more productive housing conversations in your municipality, with a focus on how housing issues show up differently across cities and towns and what local tools can help address them.
 You’ll leave with easy-to-use language, fresh ideas and connections with other leaders.

-12 p.m.-1:30 p.m.—Lunch, Exhibition Hall
+12 p.m.-1:30 p.m.
+Lunch, Exhibition Hall

-1 p.m.-5 p.m.—Mandatory Treasurer Training, Caraway Room
+1 p.m.-5:05 p.m.—Mandatory Treasurer Training, Caraway Room

 1 p.m.-2:20 p.m.—Mandatory Treasurer Training Module 4: Revenue